sedol1339/files/abstracts.md

 Balan, R., Singh, M., & Zou, D. (2017).
 Lipschitz Properties for Deep Convolutional Networks. arXiv, 1701.05217.
 Retrieved from https://arxiv.org/abs/1701.05217v1

     - We hope to see a small change in the feature vector with respect to a deformation on the input signal
-    - The key step is to derive the Lipschitz properties
-    - It is desired to have a formula to compute the Lipschitz bound
+    - The key step is to derive the Lipschitz properties, tt is desired to have a formula for the Lipschitz bound
     - We compare different methods for computing the Lipschitz constants

 Bartlett, P., Foster, D. J., & Telgarsky, M. (2017).
 Spectrally-normalized margin bounds for neural networks. arXiv, 1706.08498.
 Retrieved from https://arxiv.org/abs/1706.08498v2

     - We calculate DNN's Lipschitz constant: the product of the spectral norms of the weight matrices
-    - It highly correlates with a generalization bound (difference between train and test scores)
+    - It highly correlates with a generalization bound (difference between train and test scores?)
     - We experiment on data with original or random labels
     - SGD selects predictors whose complexity scales with the difficulty of the learning task